 - Don’t Worry If It Takes Time.
 As people always say, the time will pass anyway.

 - Look for the Right Writing Book (or Teacher) for Right Now.
 As a youngin’, I picked up Bird by Bird, read a few pages, and thought to myself — “Why doesn’t she stop yammering about her father?
 I just want to know how to write.”
-Later, I realised the book was brilliant, but back then I was looking for simple rules and ideas, and the subtlety was a little over my head.
+Later, I realized the book was brilliant, but back then I was looking for simple rules and ideas, and the subtlety was a little over my head.
 But believe me, the right book for right now is out there.

 - Join the Athens, GA Novel Writers Group cia 2002.
 If this proves impossible, find the closest possible thing.
 Now, the wrong group can hurt you, but I learned so much from these guys that I really believe that it’s worth looking for the right group.
 And you get to watch yourself go from noob to old hand as the members come and go.
 And, in case you were wondering — we had 8 novelists, met twice a month, and read four people’s chapters aloud each meeting.